astashov/dartdocs.org/README.md

 docs will be regenerated again.
 So, `bin/bump_docs_version.dart` just bumps global docsVersion to the current timestamp.
 Which means all the packages will be stale, and will be regenerated again.
 That's useful when you need to regenerate all the packages with the new version of dartdocs, for example.

+## Shell scripts

+There are also some shell scripts, which we use to run the app

+* create_google_cloud_project.sh

+It configures Google Cloud project to run dartdocorg.
+It adds indexes to Datastore, creates the bucket, creates instance templates and run instances in instance groups.

+* {index,package}_generator_boot.sh

+This is a startup script for the index and package instances, it provisions the instances:

+- Installs latest Dart SDK
+- Clones and configures the app
+- Creates credentials.yaml
+- Configures monit to restart the script if it crashes
+- Configures log rotation

+* {index,package}_generator_monit.sh

+This is the script, which is used by monit to start, stop and restart the Dart scripts.

 ## Cloud architecture